Preparation Before the Application

 - Demonstrate academic preparedness for our program.
 Academic performance in prerequisite coursework is closely examined by the admissions committee.

 - Prepare you for a two year graduation track.
 Students who do not have pre-requisites completed before beginning the program will not be able to register for required courses in the recommended quarters, delaying the graduation timeline.

-Applicants must have attained a minimum B (3.0) average in undergraduate course work from an institution of acceptable standing to be considered for admission.
+Applicants must have attained a minimum GPA of 3.0 ("B" average) in undergraduate and pre-requisite coursework from an institution of acceptable standing to be considered for admission.

-In addition, background courses in Viticulture & Enology are recommended.
-However, we recognize that most applicants will not have had the opportunity to complete these courses prior to their arrival (i.e., wine analysis, wine production, sensory, wine microbiology).
-We strongly encourage applicants to obtain some industry experience prior to applying to the program (e.g. work a harvest).
+We strongly encourage applicants to obtain some industry experience (i.e. work a harvest) prior to applying to the program if they have not taken formal coursework in Viticulture & Enology.
+Background courses in Viticulture & Enology are recommended, though we recognize that most applicants will not have the opportunity to complete these courses prior to their arrival (i.e., wine analysis, wine production, sensory analysis, wine microbiology).

 BIS2A.
 Introduction to Biology: Essentials of Life on Earth.
 Lecture—3 hours; discussion—1 hour.
 Essentials of life including sources and use of energy, information storage, responsiveness to natural selection and cellularity.
 Origin of life and influence of living things on the chemistry of the Earth.